 Older hedgehogs may come with a bunch of issues from health-related to personality traits and this may cause problems.
 We bought Hynee at about three months old and we had first seen him when he was about five weeks old and still a mummy’s boy.

-If you are interested in breeding pygmy hedgehogs then buying adult males and adult females are more apt but do make sure any pygmy hedgehogs you buy have some sort of pedigree.
+If you are interested in breeding hedgehogs then buying adult males and adult females are more apt but do make sure any hedgehogs you buy have some sort of pedigree.

-Our main motive for considering an African Pygmy hedgehog was we had researched them as being hypoallergenic.
+Our main motive for considering a hedgehog was we had researched them as being hypoallergenic.
 This is was very important for us as my daughter Jinnee is allergic to many pets, including cats and dogs.
-Rather than missing out on the responsibility of owning a pet during her childhood, we decided to check out a pygmy hedgehog.
+Rather than missing out on the responsibility of owning a pet during her childhood, we decided to check out a hedgehog.

-Can I touch or hold the African Pygmy Hedgehog to see if I’m allergic to them?
+Can I touch or hold the hedgehog to see if I’m allergic to them?

 Before we bought Hynee we found about the essential information below: